 If your own average is somewhere between 14 and 18, your sentence length is just fine.
 Don’t change a thing, length-wise.
-Further, if you’re a grad student writing a thesis or an academic preparing a paper for a peer-reviewed journal, it’s okay to venture into the range of 20 to 23 words.
+Further, if you’re a grad student writing a thesis or an academic preparing a paper for a peer-reviewed journal, I think it’s okay to venture into the range of 20 words.

 But if your average is any higher than that, you are probably writing too many long sentences.
 Here’s why:

-- If you are a corporate or freelance writer, no one is obliged to read your work.
+- If you are a corporate or freelance writer or novelist, no one is obliged to read your work.
 Thus, if you make your writing easy to read, rather than challenging or intimidating, more people are likely to read it.
-This outcome is what you and your bosses want, is it not?
+This is the outcome you want, is it not?

 - If you are already a successful and widely published writer, feel free to ignore my advice.
 I’m not in the business of mending things that aren’t broken.
 But, if you are a relatively new writer, be aware that you don’t yet have the experience or the skill of a Dostoyevsky.
 Eventually, you may be able to write passages with a high sentence-length-average but don’t start that way.
 That would be like trying to perform a triple lutz on the day you began ice skating lessons.